refpages/materialsref/README.md

 Open your terminal and go to the correct directory with
 ```
-cd ~/Documents/GitHub/bioeref
+cd ~/Documents/GitHub/materialsref
 ```
 or
 ```
-cd $HOME/Documents/GitHub/bioeref
+cd $HOME/Documents/GitHub/materialsref
 ```
-<u>Note</u>: this is the default location for the mechref repository.
+<u>Note</u>: this is the default location for the materialsref repository.
 If you changed the default location when installing GitHub desktop, these commands won't work.
 Instead, use the location you chose.

 Install all dependencies by running
 ```